TaylorVellios/Spotify_and_the_Billboard_100/README.md

 In this repository is a file named Clean_Billboard.csv which contains all of the Billboard Top 100 Songs for every week since its inception in 1958.</br>
 The Spotify_and_Billboard.ipynb file is the first notebook used to clean and collect information based on this initial .csv file.</br>

-*For anyone who wants to use the Spotipy library to access the Spotify API, the authorization system in Cell2 requires a python file in the same directory as this with two variables: client_id and client_secret set to your individual access tokens.*</br>
+*For anyone who wants to use the Spotipy library to access the Spotify API, the authorization system in Cell2 requires a python file in the same directory as this repo with two variables: client_id and client_secret set to your individual access tokens.*</br>

 ### Preparation
 The Billboard Data at the time of creating these notebooks is 327,387  rows, making filtering a crucial step before anything can be accomplished.</br>